By John Borghi, PhD | ![]() |

 Documentation and description | If it is not documented, it did not happen.
 This chapter covers strategies and processes related to developing protocols, recording research workflow, and documenting the contents of specific data files. |

-Organization and Storage | This section details day-to-day strategies and processes related to ensuring that data and other research materials (documentation, code, physical samples, etc) can be found and used as needed.
-(Coming soon!) |
+Data storage and organization | This section details day-to-day strategies and processes related to ensuring that data and other research materials (documentation, code, physical samples, etc) can be found and used as needed. |

 Notes from the Author | Glossary | Supplementary Materials |